 Preceptors are asked to arrange the student pharmacist's schedule to optimize on-site learning experiences and accommodate respective obligations beyond the rotation.
 Schedules should be discussed prior to or on the first day of the rotation to prevent any misunderstandings.
-At the beginning of the rotation, establish a brief, regular (e.g., weekly) time to meet with the student to discuss his/her progress, etc. Additionally, it is advisable to discuss the schedule for the Midpoint evaluation, assignments and final evaluation at the beginning of the rotation.
+At the beginning of the rotation, establish a brief, regular (e.g., weekly) time to meet with the student to discuss his/her progress, etc. Additionally, it is advisable to discuss the schedule for the Midpoint evaluation, any additional activities you would like the student to complete, and final evaluation at the beginning of the rotation.